Introduction to Politics

 Prerequisite: PS 131 preferred; permission of the instructor is required.
 Group: II.

 The American Legal System

 This course introduces students to legal concepts and procedures and basic principles of law.
 Students examine court decisions and their impact on law and justice, and explore the functions and institutions of the American legal system.
 Discussions focus on constitutional law and interpretation, development of the common law, and selected topics in criminal and civil proceedings.
+Students enrolled in PS341 will read more extensively in case law, undertake extesnive research, and make presentations.
 Spring, alternate years.
 Prerequisite: Sophomore status.
 Group: II.

 Women and the Law

 This course examines the law and its impact on the lives of American women.
 The course explores the principles and processes of legal decision making and considers how laws have been used to both expand and contract the rights of women.
 The effect of legal status on women’s daily experience is examined and critiqued.
 Readings from both legal and non-legal texts illustrate the relationship between law and culture and provide a basis for examining the law as an instrument of social policy.
 Spring, alternate years.
 Prerequisite: Sophomore status.
 Group: II or IDS

 Family Law and Children’s Justice